Recovering the warriors: how the first Mayan women's ballgame team was formed

 What colonization left behind

-“With colonization, the social integration of women diminished .
-If we go back to the glyphs, we see that there were women warriors, rulers, players.
-But now, sociopolitical participation is invisible.
-The fact that women play this sport, which is supposed to be extreme, is like saying: here we are, a people in resistance, a people in rebellion,” Francisca says proudly.
+“Colonization brought a decrease in women’s social integration .
+If we look back at the glyphs, we see that there were women warriors, rulers, and players.
+But now their sociopolitical participation is made invisible.
+The fact that women play this sport, which is supposed to be extreme, is like saying: here we are, a people in resistance, a people in rebellion,” says Francisca, proudly.

-Jesica Esmeralda Bernardino and Lize García Saravia—ages 21 and 25—are players on the I'xk'at team, the first women's Mayan pelota team in Guatemala, which Francisca formed four years ago.
-For them, the sport changed their lives and their perception of being Mayan.
+Jesica Esmeralda Bernardino and Lize García Saravia—21 and 25 years old, respectively—are players on the I'xk'at team, the first all-female Mayan ballgame team in Guatemala, which Francisca founded four years ago.
+The sport has changed their lives and their perception of being Mayan.

-“Since I arrived at I'xK'at, I've felt fulfilled in every way.
-I dedicated 20 years to soccer, but since I started playing Mayan pelota, it has healed and liberated me.
-I used to live closed off, and now everything is open.
+“Since arriving in I'xK'at, I feel fulfilled in every way.
+I dedicated 20 years to soccer, but since I started playing Mayan ball, it has healed and liberated me.
+I used to live confined, and now everything is expansive.
 You have to do things with your heart, as my teammates say,” says Lize, an athlete and mountaineer.
-The only time she'd heard about the sport was in National Geographic .
+The only time she had heard of the sport before was in National Geographic .

 Strength, agility, confidence, camaraderie.
-That's what Lize says Maya pelota gives her.
-Her eyes sparkle when she tells us that her mother gave her a belt to protect her hip, and so did her grandmother.
-She works with her mother, planting corn and fertilizing coffee.
+That's what Lize says Mayan ball gives her.
+Her eyes light up when she recounts how her mother gave her a hip brace, and her grandmother did too.
+She works with her mother planting corn and fertilizing coffee.
 With that, she earns about 50 quetzales.

 Jesica was the one who invited Lize to play.
-They lived three blocks apart, but it was through Instagram that they started talking.
-They share a community, a large family (Jesica has 11 siblings and Lize has 12), work on the land, and now a love of their ancestral sport.
+They lived three blocks apart, but they started talking through Instagram.
+They share the same community, large families (Jesica has 11 siblings and Lize 12), working the land, and now a love for the sport of their ancestors.

-“When I play at I'xk'at, I feel more like I'm part of a family.
-They know how our environment works.
+“When I play at I'xk'at, I feel more like I'm with family.
+They know how our community operates.
 We can talk openly, we can hug, we can share.
-When I'm there, I forget about everything.
+When I'm there, I forget everything.
 This is synchronization.
-Giving everything from the heart.
+Giving your all with your heart.
 We do something extraordinary.
 It's like going to another dimension.
-It brings us closer to what our grandparents did.
-It's inexplicable,” says Jessica, clutching the baby ball in her hands.
+It connects us more to what our grandparents did.
+It's something inexplicable,” says Jesica, holding the baby ball in her hands.

 The ball is made of rubber.
-It's made by scooping out the rubber, which is like milk, and shaping it.
+It's made by extracting the rubber, which is like milk, and shaping it.
 Then they add medicinal plants.
 The one they use weighs 7 pounds (3.1 kg).
-"For us, this is also medicinal.
-When someone gets injured, we go with the ball," says Jessica.
+“For us, this is also medicinal.
+When someone gets injured, we go with the ball,” says Jesica.

-It's raining torrentially in Guatemala City, and they traveled from San Martín Jilotepeque to the capital to leave the next day to represent their country in a Mayan pelota demonstration in El Salvador.
-They're carrying a smaller ball than the one they normally use.
+It's raining torrentially in Guatemala City, and they've traveled from San Martín Jilotepeque to the capital to leave the next day to represent their country in a Mayan ballgame demonstration in El Salvador.
+They're carrying a smaller ball than they normally use.
 It smells of earth and herbs.
 They take great care of it.

-Estrella Josefina Calan López is a member of the first all-female Mayan pelota team in Guatemala.
-Photo: Cuevas Arte y Fotografía.
+Estrella Josefina Calan López is part of the first all-female Mayan ballgame team in Guatemala.
+Photo: Cuevas Art and Photography.

-Gregoria Elías Gregory Estrella is a member of the first all-female Mayan pelota team in Guatemala.
+Gregoria Elías Gregory Estrella is part of the first all-female Mayan ballgame team in Guatemala.
 Photo: Cuevas Arte y Fotografía.

 Warrior and powerful woman

 San Martín Jilotepeque has about 70,000 inhabitants and is located about 70 kilometers from the capital.
-There are several women's soccer teams, but until 2018, there was no women's Mayan pelota team, and very few people dared to play.
+There are several women's soccer teams, but until 2018 there was no women's team for the Mayan ball game, and very few people were interested in playing it.

-In 2018 and 2019, the team trained in a covered space, but when the pandemic hit, the municipality denied them access to a gym.
-So they decided to play on a field up El Reformador , a 45-minute bus ride away.
+In 2018 and 2019, the team trained indoors, but when the pandemic hit, the municipality denied them access to the gym.
+So they decided to play on a field atop El Reformador , a 45-minute bus ride away.
 It's a public park.
-The problem now is how hard to hit it, because when the ball goes wide, it starts rolling downhill and can land on a house, or a person.
+The problem now is how hard to hit the ball, because when it goes out of bounds, it rolls downhill and could land on a house or someone.
 They can no longer play with the same confidence as before.
-But they don't seem to have any sense of discouragement in their minds.
+But they don't seem to be discouraged.

 “The sun strengthens us.
-And it makes us more resilient.
+And it will make us more resilient.
 We play in the sun, in the rain, we don't give up.
-That's part of being stronger,” says Jesica, proudly showing off the I'xk'at Facebook page she created, where videos of the team playing in Mexico for the first time can be seen.
-In the page's description, they define themselves thus: “We are women of corn, and we value the knowledge of our grandparents, putting it into practice.”
+That's part of the strengthening ,” says Jesica, proudly showing the Facebook page I'xk'at, which she created, where videos of the team playing in Mexico for the first time can be seen.
+The page's description defines them as: “We are women of corn and we value the knowledge of our grandparents, putting it into practice.”

 Photo: Johan Ordóñez

-Before starting the game, they put on a leather hip protector to protect themselves from the ball.
-Their clothing bears the team logo and team number.
-They wear woven belts, which are moldable and flexible so they can bend.
+Before the game begins, they put on leather hip protectors to shield themselves from the impact of the ball.
+Their clothing displays the team logo and their energy number.
+They wear woven belts, which are moldable and flexible, allowing them to bend over.

-The second tournament, in 2019, was a forearm version (in Sololá, Guatemala).
-There are two versions of the game: the forearm version, which requires more technique and has air inside the ball, and the hip version, which requires great agility to bend down, hit with the hip, and get up quickly.
+The second tournament, in 2019, was the forearm version (in Sololá, Guatemala).
+There are two versions of the game: the forearm version, which requires more technique and uses an air-filled ball, and the hip version, which requires a lot of agility to crouch down, hit the ball with the hip, and stand up quickly.

-Although the school where the team was conceived is bilingual and intercultural, Jessica says the teachers are very closed-minded.
+Despite the fact that the school where the team idea originated is intercultural bilingual, Jesica says the teachers are very closed-minded.
 “This time when we went to Mexico to represent Guatemala, the teachers disagreed.
-They say we have to fulfill our responsibility at school.”
+They say we have to fulfill our responsibilities at school.”.

 Recovering the ancestors

-“Ix means beautiful women, powerful women, intelligent women, warriors.
-We put the red here to identify Kat, which is fire,” says Jessica, showing the team logo.
+“Ix means beautiful woman, powerful women, intelligent women, warriors.
+We placed the red here to identify Kat, which is fire,” says Jesica, showing the team logo.

-And she explains: “We researched Mayan epigraphy, the writing of our ancestors, and decided to represent I'xk'at as a weaver woman with a heart of fire and light.
-We've been weaving our knowledge and rescuing it.”
+And she explains: “We researched Mayan epigraphy, the writing of our ancestors, and decided to take the representation of I'xk'at as Woman Weaver, heart of fire and light.
+We have been weaving our knowledge, and rescuing it.”.

-The Popol Vuh mentions two men who play Mayan pelota against the gods: Hunahpu and Xbalanque.
-Jesica and Lize explain that they read research on the subject that indicates that since Ix means woman and is the moon, they don't believe the two players were 100% men.
+The Popol Vuh mentions two names that play the Mayan ballgame against the gods: Hunahpu and Xbalanque.
+Jesica and Lize explain that they read a study on the subject which indicates that since Ix means woman, and is the moon, they don't believe that the two who played were 100% men.

-"Many people are embarrassed or laughed at because they speak their native language or because they wear their clothing and weave their weaving.
-Other students are like, 'What a shame, you Mayan idiot.'
-It's due to a lack of self-esteem or a lack of knowledge.
+“Many people are ashamed or laugh because they speak their native language or because they wear their traditional clothing and weave their textiles.
+For other students, it's like: 'how embarrassing, Mayan ball game.'
+It's due to a lack of self-esteem, or a lack of knowledge.”.

-“I have never been ashamed of my identity,” says Jessica.
+“I have never been ashamed of my identity,” says Jesica.

-For Francisca, fifteen years older, the same thing happened in her surroundings: “ In my family, we don't talk about the Popol Vuh; colonization has hit us very hard.
+Francisca, fifteen years older, experienced the same thing in her own environment: “ In my family, we don't talk about the Popol Vuh; colonization hit very hard.
 There was an extermination of knowledge to the point of making people believe they don't even have an identity.
-History now connects us with our reality.”
+History now comes to connect us with our reality.”

-Before starting the game, the team gives thanks and kisses the earth so it can play on it.
-Sometimes they do this with candles or medicinal plants, too.
+Before the game begins, the team gives thanks and kisses the earth so that it will allow them to play on it.
+Sometimes they also use candles or medicinal plants.
 But their families don't like that.
-If they see a flame or a candle, they think it's witchcraft.
-They don't see it that way anymore.
+If they see a flame or a candle, they immediately think it's witchcraft.
+The women don't see it that way anymore.

-“Before the arrival of the invaders, our ancestors had a way of giving thanks, which was with fire.
-The invaders brought their religion, and through it they built the submission of our people.
-Religion has served as a rudder for their enslavement,” Francisca explains.
+“Before the invaders arrived, our grandparents had a way of giving thanks, which was with fire.
+The invaders brought their religion, and through it they built the subjugation of our people.
+Religion has served as the rudder of their enslavement,” Francisca explains.

-She knows that there are families in Guatemala deeply rooted in the Catholic faith and have a negative view of the Mayan worldview: "In the church, we've been told that what the Mayans do is a sin, so don't do it.
-It's difficult to change that outlook."
+She knows that there are families in Guatemala deeply rooted in the Catholic religion, and they have a negative view of the Mayan worldview: “In the church we have been told that what the Mayans do is a sin, so don't do it.
+It is difficult to change that perspective.”.

-Francisca Elías, the driving force behind the formation of the I'xk'at .
+Francisca Elías, driving force behind the formation of the I'xk'at .

 Photo: Cuevas art and photography.